“I have your back”

 Drivers are able to request hardship licenses, conditional licenses, and different types of programs that can help you get your license back.
 An experienced DWI lawyer can help clients maintain driving privileges so that they can do things like get back and forth to work, get to school, or go to doctors' appointments.

-If you have a prior conviction for DWI, or multiple prior convictions for DWI, your options become more limited – both for your temporary driving privileges and for your permanent privileges.
+If you have a prior conviction for DWI or multiple prior convictions for DWI, your options become more limited – both for your temporary driving privileges and for your permanent privileges.
 Hardship privileges, for example, are given at the discretion of the judge.
 If you walk into court on a second or third alcohol-related driving offense, your lawyer had best be prepared to offer a compelling explanation as to why you should be granted a hardship privilege to drive while your case moves through the legal system.
 In some cases, your lawyer best have a compelling reason as to why you should be released on your own recognizance, because it isn’t uncommon for a felony DWI to result in a substantial bail being set.
-If you have two prior alcohol or drug-related driving convictions within the last ten years, you qualify as having a history of abuse of alcohol or drugs under the DMV regulations.
-15 NYCRR Part 136.1(b)(3).
-Any application you make for a drivers license with that history “shall be denied.”
-15 NYCRR Part 136.4(a)(2).
-There is a DMV review process that your attorney can help you with, but you will need “unusual, extenuating, or compelling circumstances” if you want to get out of this particular mess.
-15 NYCRR Part 136.4(d).

 It is not a foregone conclusion that you are going to lose your license, but this area of law is relatively complicated and requires an experienced attorney to navigate.
 For more information about the best ways to deal with DWI charges, Contact us at The Militello Law Firm for a free telephone consultation and case evaluation.
-Our number is (585) 485-0025.
+We offer upfront pricing estimates on our website, excellent trial results, and outstanding client reviews.